YunoHost-Apps/domoticz_ynh/doc/ADMIN.md

 #### Publish/Subscribe

 By default, mosquitto will listen on 2 ports:
-- 1883 on localhost using mqtt protocol
+- 1883 on localhost using MQTT protocol
 - 8883 using websocket protocol.
-Nginx redirect external port 443 to this internal port.
+NGINX redirect external port 443 to this internal port.

-Hence, To publish/subscribe on a topic from the outside, you have to use a software supporting websocket protocol (ex : paho python library).
+Hence, To publish/subscribe on a topic from the outside, you have to use a software supporting websocket protocol (ex : paho Python library).

 #### Mosquitto_pub et mosquitto_sub